Brooklyn Subway Accidents

 If you use the NYC subway system, you have the right to expect that the NYCTA acts in a diligent manner to provide a safe subway system for everyone, including proper operation and maintenance of subway trains, stations and platforms.
 If a person is injured through the negligence of the NYCTA in providing and maintaining a safe subway system, the injured person has the right to bring a claim and lawsuit against the NYCTA.

-If you have been injured in an accident involving a New York City subway train or subway station, you may have grounds to file a lawsuit against the NYTCA.
-However, lawsuits against the NYTCA are different than those filed against individuals and companies, because the NYTCA is considered a municipal subdivision of a municipality.
+If you have been injured in an accident involving a New York City subway train or subway station, you may have grounds to file a lawsuit against the NYCTA.
+However, lawsuits against the NYCTA are different than those filed against individuals and companies, because the NYCTA is considered a municipal subdivision of a municipality.
 A “municipality” refers to a government entity, such as a town, city or state.
-A “municipal subdivision” refers to any agency, such as the NYTCA, the police, EMTs or firefighters that work for the municipality.
+A “municipal subdivision” refers to any agency, such as the NYCTA, the police, EMTs or firefighters that work for the municipality.

 A person can be injured on a New York City subway or in a subway station in many different ways.
 The most common ways in which accidents and injuries occur are:

 • Falling onto tracks